ecn310/course-project-accidentsteam/team_contract.md

 -	All members should be present when major decisions regarding the course of the project are being made in order to facilitate input
 -	The distribution of tasks should be discussed with all members and any final decision should be made with consensus, but all members should have a roughly equal amount of work done
 -	If there’s an issue with the quality of the work it should be addressed by reaching out to the relevant group members to discuss it
+-	Communciation can be from GroupMe, Text, Email, or any other medium the group deems fit

 ## Policies & Procedure
 -	There should be open communication on issues or minor violations arising within the group in order to avoid escalating the situation or to prevent major issues arising in the future